abgoyal/ShellToolsApplet/README.md

 - Line 5: Inserts a "Separator" into the popup menu.
 This is simply a 1-element JSON array.

-- Line 6: This line defines an informational-only, dynamic item with output substituition.
+- Line 6: This line defines an informational-only, dynamic item with output substitution.
 It is simply a 1-element JSON  array, as it executes no commands.
   What marks it as a "non-interactive" entry is that its first character is "!".
 This "!" will be removed by the applet before setting up the menu, but it will cause the applet to make the particular entry "inactive".
   Next is another special character "~".
-This is a field seperator for output substitution.
+This is a field separator for output substitution.
   Output substitution is a powerful function ShellTools offers that allows one to dynamically update the content of the menu label (or command) based on the output of a script.
-Each output substituition entry requires three fields delimited with `~`.
+Each output substitution entry requires three fields delimited with `~`.

    - The first field (here `NETS`) is a small identifier, preferably 4-6 characters long, all capitals.
 It is used by the applet to maintain state.
 It _must_ be provided.